|Full-size SUV||C$ 51/day|

 |Supplier choice||C$ 30/day|

 On average a rental car in New Zealand costs C$ 67 per day.

-Compact (Hyundai Accent or similar) is the most frequently booked rental car type in New Zealand.
+Compact (Class Compact SUV or similar) is the most frequently booked rental car type in New Zealand.

 Take a look at our extensive car rental location map to find the best rental cars near you.